Zaid-Ajaj/the-elmish-book/chapters/audience.md

 ### PureScript dev here, should I learn Fable as well?

 No, you keep doing what you are already doing ;)

-Just kidding!
-F# and Fable are definitely worth a try even though if you are deep into functional programming!